penguinpower80/isqa8210_travelblog/README.md

     - Fixed some W3C HTML validation issues
     - Added some icons for author and comments
     - Updated the comments list in the travelblog_post page
+    - Added ability to upload image instead of using a URL (but left that ability as well)

 - Added Custom Template Tags